Doing a Visa Check in vSure versus VEVO

 To use VEVO, you must manually enter each visa holder’s passport details every time you do a visa check.

-With vSure, you only need to enter the person’s passport details once – you can then check the person’s visa status with a single button click.
+With vSure, you only need an email address or mobile number to send a request to the employee – you can then check the person’s visa status with a single button click.

 Versus manually entering the passport data, vSure results in less staff time and a reduced error rate.